luisspassos/LetsTalk/README.md

 - [ ] make env.example
 - [ ] test if when adding a contact, the contact immediately receives who made contact
 - [ ] use react hook query

-- ver se nome é atualizado na lista de conversas
+- [ ] see if name is updated in the conversation list
-- ver regras do storage
+- [ ] see storage rules
-- testar conversas depois que a conta for excluida
+- [ ] test conversations after account is deleted
-- fazer unread messages
+- [ ] make unreade message
-- ver bloqueamento na conversa
+- [ ] see conversation blocking
-- ver coverage dos testes
+- [ ] see test coverage
-- ver emojis em toda a aplicação, principalmente esse 👁️‍🗨️
+- [ ] see emojis throughout the app, especially this one :eye_speech_bubble:
-- ver barra de selecionado desaparecer no emoji picker dps de ele tiver performado
+- [ ] see selected bar disappear in the emoji picker after perfomed
-- ver pagina going to production
+- [ ] see page going to production
-- ver github copilot
+- [ ] see github copilot
-- delete htmls
+- [ ] delete htmls
-- see emoji selection
+- [ ] see emoji selection

-# NEXT PROJECT
+### Next Project

-- Mobile First
+- [ ] Mobile First
-- Componentes todos em pastas
+- [ ] All components in folders
-- ver REMS no chakra pra melhor responsividade
+- [ ] see REMS in the chakra to improve responsiveness
-- Fazer my template next js
+- [ ] make my template next js
-- usar create pwa no proximo projeto
+- [ ] use create-pwa in the next project
-- colocar atributo lang no html
+- [ ] put lang attribute in the html
-- fazer ações do db ou pagamento no api route
+- [ ] make db actions or payment in the api route